ivanbabko/goodrocket-jekyll/README.md

 # Goodrocket-Jekyll

-Web development boilerplate based on Jekyll and Gulp.
-Takes care of the mundane, so you can focus on solving user problems.
+Web development boilerplate based on Jekyll and Gulp with focus on performance for the user and for you as a developer.
+Takes care of the mundane, so you can focus on building great UI.

 ## Features